BenAlston/stalkie_ref_genome_assembly/lab_book/sex_chr_id.md

 * I essentially want to determine the probability that any given observation belongs to either peak, so I can set a justifiable cutoff
 * doing this is kind of beyond me.
 I can fit models but have no idea if they are apropriate.

+1. [Beatriz & Bachtrog et al (2015)](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002078) identify the autosomal peak, divide that by two, and select contigs in a +-0.1 range around this.
+2. The findZX pipeline doesn't say how they do this bit
+3.

 # **Y identification: Degenerate Region**
 * WHen mapping M and F reads to the M ref, regions where male read map only will be Y linked.
 This is done in a similar way to the F reads